 Episode 5: Live from your living room — reporting from the frontlines of the pandemic

 Covid-19 has changed the way we live but also the way we cover news.
-In the latest episode of Journo Nick Bryant examines the ways the pandemic has affected journalism.
+In this episode Nick examines the ways the pandemic has affected journalism.

 Episode 4: The Troublemaker and the Terrier

 In this episode, Nick meets the Troublemaker and the Terrier.
 One’s a former lawyer whose fierce reporting has been stifled by a local council that says she asks too many questions.
 The other wonders how she’ll keep her one-woman operation going in the face of mounting overheads and increased regulation.

 Episode 3: Who’s really listening — Reporting when your phone is the enemy